Saturn (mythology): Festival's time

 The position of Saturn's festival in the Roman calendar led to his association with concepts of time, especially the temporal transition of the New Year.
-In the Greek tradition, Cronus was sometimes conflated with Chronus, "Time," and his devouring of his children taken as an allegory for the passing of generations.
+In the Greek tradition, Kronos was sometimes conflated with Chronos, "Time," and his devouring of his children taken as an allegory for the passing of generations.
+As such, the Roman Saturn had similar associations.
 The sickle or scythe of Father Time is a remnant of the agricultural implement of Cronus-Saturn, and his aged appearance represents the waning of the old year with the birth of the new, in antiquity sometimes embodied by Aion.
 In late antiquity, Saturn is syncretized with a number of deities, and begins to be depicted as winged, as is Kairos, "Timing, Right Time".

 In Roman religion

 Theology and worship

 The figure of Saturn is one of the most complex in Roman religion.
 Dumézil refrained from discussing Saturn in his work on Roman religion on the grounds of insufficient knowledge.
 Conversely, however, his follower Dominique Briquel has attempted a thorough interpretation of Saturn utilising Dumézil's three-functional theory of Indo-European religion, taking the ancient testimonies and the works of A. Brelich and G. Piccaluga as his basis.

-The main difficulty scholars find in studying Saturn is in assessing what is original of his figure and what is due to later hellenising influences.
+The main difficulty scholars encounter in studying Saturn lies in determining how much is original to his (Roman) character and how much the product of later hellenising influences.
 Moreover, some features of the god may be common to Cronus but are nonetheless very ancient and can be considered proper to the Roman god, whereas others are certainly later and arrived after 217 BCE, the year in which the Greek customs of the Kronia were introduced into the Saturnalia.